-Why is this.
-We ask ourselves?
-Explanations range from the fact that Americans are largely armed, that our roots are in rugged individualism , the militarization of our law enforcement after 911, the deployment of technology in the 1990s in the place of community policing and being on the street.
+Why is this we ask ourselves?
+Explanations range from the fact that Americans are largely armed, that our roots are in rugged individualism , the popularization of the spirit of adventure policing careers, the deployment of technology in the 1990s in the place of community policing and being on the street.
 But those issues are not what this article is about.
-Given where we are at this moment in time, how can we solve the crisis of lethal policing?
+Given where we are at this moment in time, how can we solve the crisis of policing?

 If we go back to the fundamentals, what is the real name for cops?
 They’re “peace officers”.
 That’s what the law usually calls them.
 PEACE OFFICER is the one unifying notion that all cops are tied together by.
 So how do we actualize this as a nation?
 One way is using the ethos of PEACE OFFICER for our police and sheriff’s deputies: To prevent conflict; If there is conflict, help resolve it; diffuse situations; and aid the defenseless.
 Police officers are in our communities to intervene and defend the defenseless.
 That didn’t happen for George Floyd and that’s inexcusable.
 And I feel, preventable.